open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-githubissues.md

 Here is an example of how you would write your commit message:
 `$ git commit -m "Add commit message style guide and add Rawgit section (fixes #841)"`

-**NOTE**: in your commit message, if you add a keyword like "fixes" or "resolves" followed by "#" and the issue number, once your pull request is merged, the issue will automatically be closed.
+NOTE: in your commit message, if you add a keyword like "fixes" or "resolves" followed by "#" and the issue number, once your pull request is merged, the issue will automatically be closed.
 This is helpful because it helps declutter the issues section.
 See more [here](https://help.github.com/articles/closing-issues-using-keywords/).

 ## Rawgit